RobertARandolph/AdmiralBumbleBee.com/_posts/2019-05-25-Daw-V-Daw-Automation-Part-2.md

 <div class="image-caption">Ardour Setup</div>
 {:/nomarkdown}

-If you saw Bitwig's automation and thought it couldn't get worse then I have bad news.
-Ardour is equally as poor, but in _both_ situations.
+Ardour is slow, but in _both_ situations.
 20ms+ fade.

 However, Ardour is _consistent_, and setting points to where you want isn't terribly difficult.